romann-broque/get_next_line/README.md

 }
 ```

-### 🚀 Compiling
+### 🛠️ Compilation

-#### CLASSIC Part
+#### Standard Configuration

+To compile with default settings, use the following command:

 ```shell
 $ clang -Wall -Werror -Wextra *.c -D BUFFER_SIZE=8
 ```

-You just have to change BUFFER_SIZE according to your interests.

-#### BONUS Part
+You can modify BUFFER_SIZE as needed.

+#### Additional Features 🚀

+For extra features, compile with this command:

 ```shell
 $ clang -Wall -Werror -Wextra *.c -D BUFFER_SIZE=8 -D INTER_LINE=5
 ```

-You just have to change BUFFER_SIZE and INTER_LINE according to your interests.
+You can customize both BUFFER_SIZE and INTER_LINE.

-### Set OPEN_MAX
+### 💡 Additional Information

-Depending on your operating system, you can modify the definition of OPEN_MAX.
-If you want to know the limit of open files that your operating system can support, just type the following command:
+Depending on your operating system, you may need to adjust the definition of OPEN_MAX.
+To find the limit of open files your operating system can support, use the following command:

 ```shell
 $ ulimit -n
 ```

-With these additional details, users will have a better understanding of how to compile the `get_next_line` project with different settings and how to set OPEN_MAX according to their operating system's capabilities.